arkency/posts/posts/2013-12-08-rails4-preloading.md

 ```

 If you try to use the other queries that I showed you, they still work
-the same in Rails 4:
+the same way in Rails 4:

 ```
 #!ruby